+Differences Between Common Colds and the Flu

+COMMON COLD

-Differences Between Common Colds and the Flu COMMON COLD The common cold is a contagiour infection caused by cold viruses. frequent childhood illness.
-Symp days.
-A child with no fever, mild so otherwise feeling well may be fin It is the most toms can last 7 to 14 symptoms and FLU (INFLUENZA)The flu is a highly contagious respiratory illness caused by influenza viruses and can cause mild to severe illness.
+The common cold is a contagious upper respiratory infection caused by cold viruses.
+It is the most frequent childhood illness.
+Symptoms can last 7 to 14 days.
+A child with no fever, mild symptoms and otherwise feeling well may be fine at school.

+FLU (INFLUENZA)

+The flu is a highly contagious respiratory illness caused by influenza viruses and can cause mild to severe illness.
 A person with influenza can be contagious up to one week after symptoms appear.
 Children are one of the biggest sources for spreading the flu.
-To help decrease the spread of regular seasonal flu and novel H1N1 flu: WHEN TO KEEP A CHILD HOME FROM SCHOOL: A child with heavy cold symptoms such as deep or uncontrollable coughing or significant lack of energy belongs at home even without a fever.
-See additional information on fever, sore throat and influenza.
-WHEN TO KEEP A CHILD HOME FROM SCHOOL: A child with flu-like illness (fever and cough) must stay home from school for at least 24 hours after they no longer have a fever or signs of a fever, without the use of fever-reducing medicine.
+To help decrease the spread of regular seasonal flu and novel H1N1 flu:

+WHEN TO KEEP A CHILD HOME FROM SCHOOL:

+A child with heavy cold symptoms such as deep or uncontrollable coughing or significant lack of energy belongs at home even without a fever.
+See additional information on fever, sore throat, and influenza.

+WHEN TO KEEP A CHILD HOME FROM SCHOOL:

+A child with flu-like illness (fever and cough) must stay home from school for at least 24 hours after they no longer have a fever or signs of a fever, without the use of fever-reducing medicine.
 A fever is defined as a temperature of 100°F or higher.
 If symptoms occur while at school, the student must be picked up as soon as possible to go home.
 Contact a medical provider with severe symptoms, if the ill person is pregnant or has a chronic medical condition that could make them vulnerable to influenza complications.

-Symptoms Usually come on gradually Symptoms Usually come on quickly Fever Rare in adults and older children, but can be as high as 102°F in infants and small children Fever Typically, as high as 102°F, but can rise to 104°F and usually lasts 3 to 4 days Cough Mild, hacking cough Cough Often, can be severe Headache Rare Headache Sudden onset, can be severe Muscle aches Mild Muscle aches Usual, can be severe Tiredness/ Mild weakness Tiredness/ weakness Can last 2 or more weeks Extreme exhaustion Never Extreme exhaustion Sudden onset, can be severe
+Symptoms Usually come on gradually Symptoms Usually come on quickly Fever Rare in adults and older children, but can be as high as 102°F in infants and small children Fever Typically, as high as 102°F, but can rise to 104°F and usually lasts 3 to 4 days Cough Mild, hacking cough Cough Often, can be severe Headache Rare Headache Sudden onset, can be severe Muscle aches Mild Muscle aches Usual, can be severe

-Vomiting/diarrhea Never Vomiting/diarrhea Sometimes

-Runny Nose Often Runny Nose Sometimes

-Sneezing Often Sneezing Sometimes

-Sore Throat Often Sore Throat Sometimes
+Tiredness/ weakness Mild Tiredness/ weakness Can last 2 or more weeks Extreme exhaustion Never Extreme exhaustion Sudden onset, can be severe Vomiting/diarrhea Never Vomiting/diarrhea Sometimes Runny Nose Often Runny Nose Sometimes Sneezing Often Sneezing Sometimes Sore Throat Often Sore Throat Sometimes